-There are three ways to edit the Picture Mode from the Edit button:
+There are four ways to edit the Picture Mode from the Edit button:

 1. Selecting Using Wizard will open the Color Configuration Wizard.
 This Wizard will provide guidance for each adjustment step.
+This wizard provides advanced access to the color features of the display.